 Swim Near a Lifeguard

 Never swim alone.
 Lifeguards and information located on lifeguard stands provide beach goers with valuable information about current beach conditions.
+In addition to roving ocean rescue personnel on ATV's, lifeguards are stationed at the following beach access points:

 Rip currents, encounters with marine life, submerged objects, sand bar drop-offs, and jellyfish are just a few of the hazards found in near shore waters.
 Stay alert to your surroundings and keep an eye on family and friends.
 Don’t let alcohol impair your common sense.
 When visiting the beach with children, adults should take turns as the designated “water watcher” and keep an eye on children in the water at all times, avoiding all distractions including smartphones.